Download Full Text (1.6 MB)

 Centre for Urban Policy and Local Governance, Western University

 local government, public administration, efficiency, cost savings, Ontario

 Policy Design, Analysis, and Evaluation | Public Administration | Public Policy | Urban Studies | Urban Studies and Planning

 Horak, Martin; Sancton, Andrew; Goswami, Rachna; and Ali, Umera, "Municipal Resource Guide to Leading Practices in Cost Savings" (2017).
-Centre for Urban Policy and Local Governance – Research Reports.
+Centre for Urban Policy and Local Governance – Publications.
 1.